 Gain staging (in audio engineering) has been around, effectively, since the dawn of electrical recording (the 1920s).

 Proper gain staging is necessary in the analog realm to achieve the best signal-to-noise ratios possible while avoiding distortion.

 While noise isn't a major concern in modern digital environments, gain staging is still hugely beneficial in getting the best mixes possible today.

-One example to raffle off is that mic level signals should be sent to mic level inputs, and line level signals should be sent to line level inputs.
+One example is that mic level signals should be sent to mic level inputs, and line level signals should be sent to line level inputs.

 In this example, sending a [lower-amplitude] mic level signal to a [higher-amplitude] line level input would cause significant noise.
 Because the line level input is expecting much higher signal levels, the input gain stage won't be able to apply nearly as much gain, and the gain that is applied is liable to increase the noise floor (along with the signal level) while also introducing its own noise to the audio.

 On the flip side, sending a [higher-amplitude] line level signal to a [lower-amplitude] mic level signal is likely to overload the input.
 Because the mix level input is expecting much lower signal levels (it's not optimized to accept line level), we will very likely overload the circuitry and cause significant distortion.

 The mic and line level example is my preferred way to explain gain staging and is important to consider when it comes to recording music.

 However, for this article, we'll focus our efforts on mixing, looking at different inserts and processors and how gain staging works with each of them.